St. Nicholas Croatian Church (Millvale, Pennsylvania): Murals

 A total of 25 fresco murals by Maxo Vanka are painted on the apse, walls, and ceiling of the church, covering a total area of approximately 4500 ft2.
 Vanka painted the first set of murals in 1937 and added the rest in 1941.
 The subject matter of the murals includes a combination of traditional religious imagery and social themes related to the Croatian American experience, such as war, injustice, and exploitation of workers.

 The apse and ceiling vaults are decorated in the Byzantine tradition, with an image of Mary, Queen of Heaven, above the altar and depictions of the Ascension of Jesus and the Four Evangelists on the ceiling.
 Elsewhere, Vanka included scenes from the Old and New Testaments, images of saints, and scenes depicting the Croatian immigrant experience such as Immigrant Mother Raises Her Sons for American Industry, in which a group of Croatian women mourn over a young man killed in a mining accident.
 Other murals include allegorical depictions of injustice and inequality in America, such as The American Capitalist, in which a wealthy businessman sits before an elaborate meal while ignoring a beggar, and Injustice, which depicts a hooded figure wearing a gas mask and holding a scale in which a loaf of bread is outweighed by gold.
 Vanka also included strong anti-war imagery, such as a crucified Jesus being pierced by a World War I soldier's bayonet, and the Virgin Mary breaking a soldier's rifle.

 An additional mural behind the altar was created by a different artist, Joko Knezevich, in 1970.

 The Society to Preserve the Millvale Murals of Maxo Vanka conducts guided tours of the murals on a regular basis.

+A 2022 Save America’s Treasures grant to restore the murals was terminated in April 2025 as a result of the Trump administration's elimination of the Institute of Museum and Library Services, The grant was restored a few weeks later, following lobbying by the Society to Preserve the Millvale Murals of Maxo Vanka and Rep. Chris Deluzio.